-The calories in a bacon cheeseburger, typically made with a 6-oz. hamburger patty, contains an average of 783 calories, according to LIVESTRONG's MyPlate Calorie Tracker.
+The calories in a bacon cheeseburger, typically made with a 6-oz. hamburger patty, contains an average of 783 calories.
 A McDonald's cheeseburger with bacon is 360 calories while the Burger King version is 290 calories.
 Five Guys serves one that's 920 calories while BJ's Restaurant's is 1,440 calories.
 At 89 grams of fat, BJ's bacon cheeseburger is 147% percent of the total fat you should eat in a day when following a 2,000-calorie diet.
 To decrease calories and not overeat, you can consider removing the bacon and cheese or eating a smaller portion.

 Macronutrients in a Bacon Cheeseburger

 Many of the calories in a bacon cheeseburger come from protein and carbohydrates.
 The National Academy of Sciences recommends eating 130 g of carbohydrates and 46 to 56 g of protein each day.
 One bacon cheeseburger provides 31 g of carbohydrates, or 24 percent of the recommended amount, and 46 g of protein, which meets or almost meets your daily requirements.